g4ps/my-crappy-6502/README.md

-This abomination is my crappy attempt to make something, that resembles 6502 emulator.
 This project was made for the single purpose of entertaining myself, and this little project fulfilled it fully.
 To compile it, just use make.